-When hiring a executive assistant, PA or other administrative position, it is essential to get the interview right.
+When hiring an executive assistant, PA or other administrative position, it is essential to get the interview right.
 The judgement you make at the end could have dramatic consequences for your team or your business.
-Therefore, before every meeting with a potential employee, it is worth taking the time to prepare, going through the questions you are going to ask and working out what you want to get out of the process
+Before every meeting with a potential employee, it is worth taking the time to prepare, going through the questions you are going to ask and working out what you want to get out of the process.

-The nature of these questions will depend on your business, the role you are conducting interviews for and technical skills required.
+The nature of these questions will depend on your business, the role you are conducting interviews for, and the technical skills required.
 However, there are key questions which every interviewer should ask.

 Why did you leave your last position, or why are you looking to leave your current job?